 A: Starwood Stockholders: If you are a Starwood stockholder and the Combination Transactions are consummated, each share of Starwood common stock you hold will be converted automatically into the right to receive 0.920 shares of Marriott common stock and \$2.00 in cash, without interest.
 No fractional shares of Marriott common stock will be issued to Starwood stockholders in connection with the Combination Transactions.
 Instead, each former holder of Starwood common stock will receive cash in lieu of any fractional shares of Marriott common stock that he or she would otherwise have been entitled to receive.
-You will receive instructions at that time about exchanging your shares for shares of Marriott common stock certificates with your proxy card.
+You will receive instructions at that time about exchanging your shares for shares of Marriott common stock.
+You do not need to take any action at this time.
+Please do not send your Starwood stock certificates with your proxy card.